TheSpiderInc/openbook-swap/README.md

 ```

 ## Usage
-### First Step
+### Step 1/2 Define your Markets
-The first step is to define which markets you want to include.
-To do so, you need to add a `market.constant.ts` file in your project, which is an array of `SwapMarket` objects.
+Decide which markets you want to include.
+Add a `market.constant.ts` file in your project, which is an array of `SwapMarket` objects.
 > SwapMarket
 ```typescript
 interface SwapMarket {